thiagokokada/blog/2024-08-12/01-things-i-dont-like-in-my-chromebook-duet-3.md

 this device, but this is probably the choice that would most increase performance in this device, especially considering how aggressive Chromebooks use (z)swap.

+Update 2: I forgot to talk about the fact that the exterior of the device is covered in cloth.
+I thought I would hate this at first, but nowadays I kind like it.
+And it is also nice that it will never get scratched, I don't care too much about the exterior of this device and it is the only device that I have at home that doesn't have additional protection (except the screen protector mentioned above).